Hariri says Israeli drones in Beirut attempt to stir Middle East tensions

 In Tehran, a senior Revolutionary Guards commander denied that Iranian targets had been hit in the Israeli air strikes in Syria, the semi-official ILNA news agency reported.

-Israel deems Lebanon’s heavily armed Shi’ite Hezbollah movement, backed by Iran, as the biggest threat across its border.
-They fought a month-long war in 2006 in which nearly 1,200 people, mostly civilians, died in Lebanon and 158 people died in Israel, mostly soldiers.
+Israel deems Lebanon’s Shi’ite Hezbollah movement as the biggest threat across its border.
+They fought a month-long conflict in 2006 in which nearly 1,200 people, mostly civilians, died in Lebanon and 158 people died in Israel, mostly soldiers.

 Lebanon has complained to the United Nations about Israeli planes regularly violating its airspace in recent years.

-Residents in Dahiyeh said they heard the sound of a blast.
-A witness said the army closed off the streets where a fire had started.
-A Hezbollah spokesman told Lebanon’s state news agency NNA the second drone was rigged with explosives causing serious damage to the media centre.
+Residents in Dahiyeh said they heard a blast.
+A witness said the army shut the streets where a fire had started.
+A Hezbollah spokesman told Lebanon’s NNA news agency the second drone was carried explosives causing serious damage to the media centre.

 Hezbollah is now examining the first drone, he said.
 The Lebanese army said that one Israeli drone fell and another exploded at 02:30 am local time (2330 GMT), causing only material damage.

-“The army arrived immediately and cordoned off the area where the two drones fell,” it said.

-Hezbollah leader Sayyed Hassan Nasrallah is scheduled to give a televised speech later on Sunday.

-Israel has grown alarmed by the rising influence of its regional foe Iran during the war in neighbouring Syria, where Tehran and Hezbollah provide military help to Damascus.
+Israel has grown alarmed by the rising influence of its regional foe Iran in the war in neighbouring Syria, where Tehran and Hezbollah provide military help to Damascus.
 Israel says its air force has carried out hundreds of strikes in Syria against what it calls Iranian targets and arms transfers to Hezbollah.

 Iran and Hezbollah are helping President Bashar al-Assad in the eight-year-old Syria war.
-Russia, which is also aiding Assad, has largely turned a blind eye to the Israeli air strikes
+Russia, which also aids Assad, has largely turned a blind eye to the Israeli air strikes.

-Netanyahu said the strikes in Syria on Saturday thwarted a planned Iranian attack in Israel.

-Syrian state media said air defences confronted the “aggression” and the army said most of the Israeli missiles were destroyed.
+Syrian state media said air defences confronted the attack and the army said most of the Israeli missiles were destroyed.

 The United States and Iran are at odds over Tehran’s nuclear programme and the Gulf, with both sides trading accusations over threats to the strategic waterway’s security.

+Iran also has wide sway in Iraq.
 Iraq’s paramilitary groups on Wednesday blamed a series of recent blasts at their weapons depots and bases on the United States and Israel.

-The Popular Mobilisation Forces (PMF), the grouping of Iraq’s mostly Shi’ite Muslim paramilitary groups, many of which are backed by Iran, said the United States had allowed four Israeli drones to enter the region accompanying U.S. forces and carry out missions on Iraqi territory.
+The Popular Mobilisation Forces (PMF), a grouping of Iraq’s mostly Shi’ite paramilitary groups, said the United States had allowed four Israeli drones to enter the region accompanying U.S. forces and carry out missions on Iraqi territory.

 Netanyahu has hinted of possible Israeli involvement in attacks against Iranian-linked targets in Iraq.